andriy-yakubovskiy/SalesforceRegistrationForEventsAndMeetingsTask/README.md

 # Registration for Events and Meetings App
-The application provides the ability to register users for events and meetings within the Salesforce system..
+The application provides the ability to register users for events and meetings within the Salesforce system.

 ## Technologies which are used in App
 **Apex:** Backend development *(SOQL, DML, Triggers, Queueable, Apex-Tests)*.<br>